BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 .. include:: ../examples/geometry/05_projection_matrix_modes.py
 ```

-openCT's definition of the detector coordinate system matches our definition.
-In this case, we get the same projection matrix as without the `mode` parameter.

 ### Image & Volume Coordinate Systems

 Depending on the reconstruction software, the **image coordinate system** of the projection image does not have to match our standard detector coordinate system.
 Also, the **volume coordinate system** of the reconstructed volume does not have to match the stage coordinate system.

-In the following three examples, we will show how to use the parameter `imageCS` and `volumeCS` to define our own image and volume coordinate systems.
+In the following three examples, we will show how to use the parameters `imageCS` and `volumeCS` to define our own image and volume coordinate systems.

 ![Image and volume coordinate system](pictures/image_stage_cs.png "Image and volume coordinate system")